jon-jacky/Piety/editors/demo.md

 At the end of each line, type ENTER (or RETURN).
 The cursor appears on the next line, indented under the previous line of code.

 Next, scroll down to the *def w(...)* function definition.
-Scroll to the end of the buffer, where there is a block with three levels of indentation.
+Scroll down a bit further to  *if filename ...*.
+Under that there is a block with three levels of indentation.
-Put the cursor at the end of the last line, then type ENTER (or RETURN).
+Put the cursor at the end of the last line in the block, then type ENTER (or RETURN).
 The cursor appears on the next line, indented three levels like the previous line.

 Now type some code, for example this line from the triply-indented block in the *w* function in *sked.py*:

                 bufname = bname(filename)

+Following that, there is another block of code that is out-dented to only two levels of indentation.
+Put the cursor at the end of the last line in that block, then type ENTER.
+The cursor moves to the next line, correctly indented to two levels.

 ### Restore files from the demonstration ###